yu239-zz/sentence-training/README.md

 # A simple walkthrough of the core

-The program is composed of Scheme and C/C++ code.
+The code is composed of Scheme, C/C++ code and some other languages.
 The high-level control and prepocessing are handled by Scheme code.
 The low-level training algorithm is written in C/C++ code.

-The highest-level control of the sentence training algorithms (ML-based and DT-based) is in file sentence-training.sc.
-The entry of the program is
+The highest-level control of the algorithm is in file sentence-training.sc, with the entry of the program:
 ``` scheme
 (define-command
   (main
 ```

-A lot of preprocessing stuff will happen after this, including setting different kinds of parameters, reading/generating object detections and optical flows, initializing HMMs, etc. Then the code will call the following functions in sequence:
+Some preprocessings are executed after this, including setting different kinds of parameters, reading/generating object detections and optical flows, initializing HMMs, etc. Then the code will call the following functions in sequence:
 ``` scheme